shsagir/play-area-sync/docs/app-pro.md

 ---

-The Professional Stack (formaly known as New App) is made for modern PHP development workflows building modern web applications.
+The Professional Stack is made for modern PHP development workflows building modern web applications.
 It subscribes to the 12-factor design paradigms.
 Also see our [stacks article](/stacks) for more options.

 ## Specs & limits

-Please visit our [specs page](//www.fortrabbit.com/specs-pro) to see some hard numbers.
+Please visit our [specs page](https://www.fortrabbit.com/specs-pro) to see some hard numbers.

 ### Scaling